pranjay-t/ordereasee/README.md

 - **Error Handling**: Displays appropriate messages when required fields are not selected.
 - **State Management**: Utilizes `Provider` for managing order data, addresses, dates, and quantities.

+## State Management Choice
+This project uses **Provider** for state management due to its simplicity, efficiency, and ease of integration with Flutter’s widget tree.
+Provider ensures:
+- **Efficient Data Handling**: Only updates necessary widgets when data changes.
+- **Scoped State Management**: Keeps business logic separate from UI components.
+- **Lightweight & Performant**: No unnecessary rebuilds, leading to a smoother user experience.

 ## Setup and Installation
 ### Prerequisites
 - Flutter SDK installed